-Unlike the day-lubbers who watch the weather clowns on late night TV, we don't need no stinking ... temperatures!
+Unlike the day-lubbers, our main concern is not temperatures.
 We need cloud cover, wind patterns, fog distributon, and the depth of the marine layer.
 Here's the good sites...

 The NOAA SF/Monterey Bay detailed weather forecast , Local NOAA , Sky&Telescope Weather links Page

 |Satellite Imagery||NCAR RAP Realtime Weather|

 |NCAR realtime Java cloud conditions||Real time Silicon Valley from Mt.
 Hamilton|

 |weather.com (mostly good for annoying ads)||Live views of other SF Bay locations|

 |Bonny Doon Airfield||Mono Hot Springs area|

 |Carrizo Plain National Monument||Chews Ridge|

 Astro Weather Panel (a more detailed product similar to ClearSkyClocks)